 To make it: Use floral pins to attach embellishments (near their stems) to the straw form in tight clusters.
 Continue until the form is completely covered.

 Making a Craft Ring Wreath

 A craft ring is a circular cardboard base that's thin yet sturdy and easy-to-use in all kinds of wreath projects.

 To make it: First spray paint it in a new color, if desired.
 (We spray-painted ours shown here in silver to match the appliqués.)
 Then, adhere lightweight embellishments to the front with heavy-duty glue or by drilling into its base.

 Spread holiday joy by displaying your wreath on a door or molding, for all to see.
 To avoid creating unsightly holes in walls or woodwork, suspend wreath from the top of a door or molding with either a length of sturdy ribbon or monofilament (the monofilament's packaging should list how much weight it will support).

+To hang, cut a piece of ribbon (at least 3 inches wide) or monofilament long enough so that, when the ribbon or monofilament is doubled, the wreath will hang at the desired height.
+Loop the ribbon or monofilament around the back of the wreath form (or pin it, in the case of Styrofoam or straw forms).
 If using ribbon, fold the edges over 1/2 inch, and secure to the top of the door or molding with a few flat, heavy-duty thumbtacks (available at hardware stores).
 If using monofilament, knot the ends of the doubled-up string and use a tack to secure the string to the top of the door or the molding.
 To hang particularly heavy wreaths with ribbon, first hang with monofilament to support the bulk of the weight, and then attach the ribbon as a decorative detail.